mpho-mafata/mpho-mafata/README.md

 <img height="200" src="./assets/tic_overlay.jpg" width="450">

 <figcaption text-size-adjust: none>
 	Unboxing the various structures and complexity in spectral data sets.
-By far the most interesting datasets out there.
-Read more here.
+By far the most interesting datasets out there. <a href ="https://github.com/mpho-mafata/Chromatographic-data"> Read more here </a>
 </figcaption>

 </td>